 Academic adjustments should not lessen the genuine academic standards of the course and should not give a student with a disability an unfair advantage over other students.

-Students need to discuss any requests for adjustments to their courses with the relevant Course Coordinators and can seek assistance from the Disability Service if required.
+Students need to discuss any requests for adjustments to their courses with the relevant Course Coordinators and can seek assistance from the Access and Inclusion Service if required.

 Common adjustments which may be negotiated include: